Kamut Sourdough Pain de Mie Pullman Loaf

 The day before the tea party, I had planned to bake a 28% spelt loaf, but realized all of my spelt grains were in the freezer.

-As it turned out, the kamut flour added a creamy texture and a mild wheat flavor which was perfect for cucumber and pimento cheese sandwiches.
+The kamut flour adds a creamy texture and a mild wheat flavor, perfect for cucumber and pimento cheese sandwiches.

 When determining how much dough to use, the rule of thumb is 100 grams of dough per inch.
 I learned this tidbit last year in Richard Miscovich’s Sprouted Pain de Mie workshop during the Virtual Kneading Conference.